Genaker/OROCommerceTerraform/README.md

 ## Create and manage your infrastructure

-Infrastructure consists of multiple layers (oro_auto_scaling, mysql, load_balancer, ...) where each layer is described using one [Terraform module](https://www.terraform.io/docs/configuration/modules.html) with `inputs` arguments specified in `terragrunt.hcl` in respective layer's directory.
+Infrastructure consists of multiple layers (oro_auto_scaling, postgresql, load_balancer, ...) where each layer is described using one [Terraform module](https://www.terraform.io/docs/configuration/modules.html) with `inputs` arguments specified in `terragrunt.hcl` in respective layer's directory.

 Navigate through layers to review and customize values inside `inputs` block.